March brings the first day of spring, and in a mountain town, that means only one thing: spring skiing!

 Pack a winter coat, toque, mitts, scarf, snow pants, and winter boots for out-of-town travels.
 When possible, pick clothing that is water-resistant and moisture-wicking.

-On the mountain, you’ll want to dress a little lighter than our deep-set winter months since you’ll warm up quickly and want to remove layers.
+On the mountain, you’ll want to dress a little lighter than in our deep-set winter months since you’ll warm up quickly and want to remove layers.
 Don’t forget the wind layers, though.
 The chairlifts and summits can carry a chilly breeze: outer shells and a Buff for your ears should do!

 In town, you’ll get a mix of balmy, sunny days and some that are still quite nippy.
 For this reason, you’ll want layers but can generally get away with short jaunts from your hotel to the restaurants with a winter jacket and boots.